hongyusu/hongyusu.github.io/_posts/2015-07-19-sql-refreshment.md

 ###`in` and `between` statements
 1. `in` and `between` statements can be combined to make more powerful boolean clauses.
-1. An example code is given as the following:
+1. Two example codes are given as the following:

 {%highlight SQL%}
 select employee_id, salary, department, firstname, lastname from empinfor where firstname in ('John', 'Bob', 'William') and (salary between 2000 and 5000)
+{%endhighlight%}

+{%highlight SQL%}
+select title from movie
+where id in ('11768','11955','21191')
 {%endhighlight%}

 ###`join` statement